 - 3.15 The 'Duty to Cooperate' requires Local Planning Authorities and prescribed public bodies to work together, through engaging constructively, actively, and on an ongoing basis, with regard to strategic matters and supporting activities that relate to the preparation of development plan documents.
-A strategic matter is defined as sustainable development or use of land or infrastructure that has or would have a significant impact on at least two planning areas. - 3.16 The NPPF, builds on the requirements of the Localism Act, stating that public bodies have a duty to co-operate on planning issues that cross administrative boundaries. - 3.17 During the monitoring period the Central Lincolnshire Joint Strategic Planning Committee adopted the Central Lincolnshire Local Plan. - 3.18 A report on how the production of the Local Plan has been prepared in compliance with the Duty to Cooperate requirement can be downloaded (document E052 and E052a) from the Central Lincolnshire website at http://www.lincolnshire.gov.uk/central-lincolnshire/planning policylibrary/126952.article
+A strategic matter is defined as sustainable development or use of land or infrastructure that has or would have a significant impact on at least two planning areas. - 3.16 The NPPF, builds on the requirements of the Localism Act, stating that public bodies have a duty to co-operate on planning issues that cross administrative boundaries. - 3.17 The preparation of the Regulation 18 (June 2021) Central Lincolnshire Local Plan commenced in 2019.
+The first round of public consultation was the Issues and Options Consultation undertaken in June and July 2019.